nethacker/usagewatch/README.md

 Disk Used is a sum of all partitions calculated in Gigabytes

 Disk Used Percentage is a total percentage of all disk partitions used

+Disk Used On is disk space used on the location passed calculated in Gigabytes, returns "location invalid" if invalid location passed

+Disk Available is a sum of all partitions calculated in Gigabytes

+Disk Available On is disk space available on the location passed calculated in Gigabytes, returns "location invalid" if invalid location passed

 CPU Used is a percentage of current CPU being used